sam-github/pcap-lua/README.txt

--- dumper:close()

-Manually close a dumper object, freeing it's resources (this will happen on garbage collection if not done explicitly).

--- pcap.DLT = { EN10MB=DLT_EN10MB, [DLT_EN10MB] = "EN10MB", ... }

-DLT is a table of common DLT types.
-The DLT number and name are mapped to each other.

-DLT.EN10MB is Ethernet (of all speeds, the name is historical).
-DLT.LINUX_SLL can occur when capturing on Linux with a device of "any".

-See <http://www.tcpdump.org/linktypes.html> for more information.

-The numeric values are returned by cap:datalink() and accepted as linktype values in pcap.open_dead().

--- cap = pcap.open_dead([linktype, [caplen]])
+-- cap = pcap.open_dead([linktype, [snaplen]])

 - linktype is one of the DLT numbers, and defaults to pcap.DLT.EN10MB.

-- caplen is the maximum size of packet, and defaults to ...
+- snaplen is the maximum size of packet, and defaults to 65535 (also, a value of 0 is changed into 65535 internally, as tcpdump does).

-caplen defaults to 0, meaning "no limit" (actually, its changed into 65535 internally, which is what tcpdump does)

 Open a pcap that doesn't read from either a live interface, or an offline pcap file.
 It can be used with cap:dump_open() to write a pcap file, or to compile a BPF program.

--- cap = pcap.open_offline([fname])
+-- cap = pcap.open_offline(fname)

-fname defaults to "-", stdin.

 Open a savefile to read packets from.

-Warning, fname defaulting to stdin causes unsuspecting users to think this API is hanging, when they don't actually have a pcap on stdin.
+An fname of "-" is a synonym for stdin.

 -- cap:close()

 Manually close a cap object, freeing it's resources (this will happen on garbage collection if not done explicitly).

--- dumper = cap:dump_open([fname])

-fname defaults to "-", stdout.

-Note that the dumper object is independent of the cap object, once it's created.

 -- cap = cap:set_filter(filter, nooptimize)